sourcegraph/about/content/blogposts/2023/incident-draft.md

 If you are part of the subset of customers whose Sourcegraph license keys may have been accessed, your account team will reach out with steps and a new license key as soon as possible. _Note: The Sourcegraph license key does not enable any access to a customer instance._

-For free-tier users with Sourcegraph.com account: No action is needed.
+For free-tier users with a Sourcegraph.com account: No action is needed.

 **What email addresses were viewable?**

 - Paid customers: When a Sourcegraph customer receives their license, they provide one email address to associate with their license key.
-Only this recipient email is stored in Sourcegraph.com and no other customer emails were accessible
+Only this recipient email is stored in Sourcegraph.com and no other customer emails were accessible.
-- Community users: Sourcegraph.com account email addresses
+- Community users: Sourcegraph.com account email addresses.

 **I have more questions, who can I contact?**